NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

 5. Open Command Palette (either use `View->Command Palette...` or `Ctrl+Shift+P`), then search and/or run command `Dev Containers: (Re-)build and Reopen in Container`
 6. Lean back and take a coffee.
 The initial start of the environment can take a while (5-10 minutes)

-### Run directly on host
+### Run directly on host (deprecated)
 Follow [https://docs.ros.org/en/iron/Installation.html](https://docs.ros.org/en/iron/Installation.html) and use the humble release.
 Remind that the guides in this repository where written for Linux (Ubuntu), so if you are using another OS you may need to adapt a few commands.
+Additionally, all tools are tailored to the dev containers and thus some rare things arent supported on bare metal out of the box.
+Finally, all other guides are assuming you are using the dev containers, so you may have to modify some stuff by yourself if following the guides of this documentation.

 In general you can setup your environment by "running" the `DOCKERFILE`  after line 16 by hand:
 - Execute every `RUN` command in your terminal